Table of Contents

 I’ll explain everything to you in detail below.

-That will depend on your lifestyle, budget and the type of produce you’ll want to use.
+That will depend on your lifestyle, budget and the type of fruits and vegetables you’ll want to use.

-Many people new to juicing will always ask, what is the best juicer?
+Many people new to juicing will ask, what is the best juicer?

 The short answer none.